KelvinObadi/KelvinObadi/README.md

 ## About Me 🚀

-I'm a passionate Front-end developer with experience in HTML, Tailwind CSS and Javascript.
+I'm a passionate Front-end developer with experience in HTML, Tailwind CSS, PHP and Javascript.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: REACT Js, Python
 - 🔭 Working on: Front-end portfolio website